 Today, in addition to his responsibilities as Associate Dean, Professor Seegers teaches undergraduates, graduates, and clergy from all around the world.
 He teaches courses in Strategic Planning, Executive Leadership, Operations Management, Quantitative Analysis, and Business Law.
 He is the 2018 recipient of The Busch School Teaching Award.

 Dean Seegers holds a B.A. with distinction from the University of Virginia, an M.B.A from Harvard Business School, and a J.D. from Catholic University, where he was an Executive Editor of the Law Review.
-He is also a member of the Bar of the Supreme Court of the United States.
+He is a past Chairman of the Board of Directors at the Stone Ridge School of the Sacred Heart.
+Currently, he serves as a Director of the Marine Corps Scholarship Foundation and as a Member of the Bar of the Supreme Court of the United States.

 “Operational excellence should be a management passion.
 Businesses have a moral responsibility to deliver quality products and services that represent true value to customers.
 This does not happen by accident.
 It requires intelligent methods and disciplined processes to be followed throughout the enterprise each and every day.”– Harvey Seegers